-Caroline received a M.A. in biological anthropology from Texas State University and was the department’s 2019 Outstanding Anthropology Graduate Student Award recipient.
-As a graduate student, she assisted in the forensic recovery and analysis of unidentified migrant skeletal remains as part of the Operation Identification project at the Forensic Anthropology Center at Texas State.
+Caroline received her MA in biological anthropology from Texas State University and was the department’s 2019 Outstanding Anthropology Graduate Student Award recipient.
+She assisted in the forensic recovery and analysis of unidentified migrant skeletal remains recovered in south Texas as part of the Operation Identification project at the Forensic Anthropology Center at Texas State.
 She also utilized her graduate training in bioarchaeology and forensic anthropology on various projects in Texas, Belize, Mexico, and Peru.
-Caroline completed a thesis project that examined the embodiment of stress in vertebrae among unidentified migrants and modern Americans and investigated how varying biosocial contexts and social inequalities are connected to developmental disruptions and predisposition to worsened health outcomes.
+Caroline’s thesis project examined patterns of skeletal stress markers among unidentified migrants recovered along the United States – Mexico border and American nationals to understand how human rights violations experienced by migrants in their homelands are reflected within the body.

 During her time at the University of Tennessee, Caroline has worked as the manager of the WM Bass Donated Skeletal Collection, assisted with the recovery and analysis of forensic cases, and taught forensic field methods at the Forensic Anthropology Center.
 She is also involved with Students for Migrant Justice and the Disasters, Displacement, and Human Rights Program.

 Bioarchaeology; Forensic Anthropology; Skeletal Pathology; Health and Disease; DNA Methylation; Early Life Adversity; Structural Violence; Biocultural Approaches

 M.A., Texas State University.
 Anthropology, Biological Anthropology Focus.
 2019.

 - Thesis: “Interpreting the skeletal embodiment of vertebral stress among modern Americans and unidentified migrants along the United States – Mexico border: A biocultural approach"

 B.S., University of Arizona.
 Anthropology, Human Biology Emphasis.
 2016.